The Unitarian Church of Harrisburg offers children's religious exploration (RE) programming each Sunday morning at Clover Lane.

 - 1st, 2nd, 4th, and 5th Sundays: ChUUrchcraft! - ages 5-12

-We have already visited a Jewish synagogue and will be visiting six other houses of worship:
+We have already visited a Jewish synogague and a Buddhist temple and will be visiting five other places of worship:

 - Hindu temple